Common Issues

 Incoming traffic to the remote target doesn’t reach my local process #

-1. The local process is listening on a different port than the remote target.
+This could happen because the local process is listening on a different port than the remote target.
 You can either change the local process to listen on the same port as the remote target (don’t worry about the port being used locally by other processes), or use the port_mapping configuration to map the local port to a remote port.

 The remote target stops receiving remote traffic, but it doesn’t reach my local process either #